Generic Name: belatacept (bel AT a sept)

 Before taking this medicine

-You should not use Nulojix if you have received a liver transplant.
+if you have ever received a liver transplant.

-FDA pregnancy category C. It is not known whether Nulojix will harm an unborn baby.
-Tell your doctor if you are pregnant or plan to become pregnant while using this medicine.
+It is not known whether Nulojix will harm an unborn baby.
+Tell your doctor if you are pregnant or plan to become pregnant.

 It is not known whether belatacept passes into breast milk or if it could harm a nursing baby.
 You should not breast-feed while you are using Nulojix.